How to pay 1099 employees

 What are the most common 1099 employee payment methods?

-Once you’ve agreed upon the payment frequency, you will also need to ascertain how you will pay your 1099 employees.
+Once you’ve agreed upon the payment frequency, you will also need to ascertain how to pay employees 1099.
 You have different options available to you.

 Bank transfer